-Liberty Industrial were able to engineer an efficient alternative design solution for Defence, reducing the proposed number of lifts from the planned 250 lifts to just 70.
+Liberty Industrial was able to engineer an efficient alternative design solution for Defence, reducing the proposed number of lifts from the planned 250 lifts to just 70.

 Our dismantling strategy reduced the number of lifts required to dismantle the crane, greatly reducing workers’ exposure to heights and significantly minimising the safety risks involved with carrying out the project.

-The project team engineered a solution to free stand the FAVCO M120RX, constructing a steel support structure off the wharf and erecting the bottom third of the tower with a 55 tonne mobile crane and completing the assembly with a 300 tonne mobile crane.
-The base for the Favco M2480D Tower Crane, was provided by Brookfield Johnson Controls, who were managing the project on behalf of Defence.
-A 230 tonne pin jib truck crane in conjunction with the 300 tonne mobile crane was used to lift the boom into position, self-climbing the last 12 metres.
+The project team engineered a solution to free stand the FAVCO M120RX, constructing a steel support structure off the wharf and erecting the bottom third of the tower with a 55-tonne mobile crane and completing the assembly with a 300-tonne mobile crane.
+The base for the Favco M2480D Tower Crane was provided by Brookfield Johnson Controls, who was managing the project on behalf of Defence.
+A 230-tonne pin jib truck crane in conjunction with the 300-tonne mobile crane was used to lift the boom into position, self-climbing the last 12 metres.

 We carried out spray painting and paint stripping works to prepare the crane for disassembly, encapsulating the crane’s existing paint coating with a high build flexible water-borne acrylic paint to stabilise any flaky paint on the structure, to prevent the release of lead chromate paint.
 The acrylic was applied by airless spray to avoid disturbing the crane’s hazardous coating.

-The structure was progressively dismantled in large sections in an engineered sequence to maintain structural stability of the crane.
-Sections of the crane were rigged to the M2480D Tower crane, and separated from the remaining structure by oxy cutting working from a work box rigged to the M120RX Tower Crane.
+The structure was progressively dismantled in large sections in an engineered sequence to maintain the structural stability of the crane.
+Sections of the crane were rigged to the M2480D Tower crane and separated from the remaining structure by oxy cutting working from a workbox rigged to the M120RX Tower Crane.
 Once separated, the sections were lifted down to the designated materials processing area and downsized.
-The jib tip was our largest lift at 65 tonne.
+The jib tip was our largest lift at 65 tonnes.

 Because of their value to the community, it was imperative these items were not damaged or structurally altered during the removal and refinishing works so we developed a detailed methodology for the removal, relocation, refinishing and storage of the heritage components to ensure their condition was maintained.